Fl0W97/ci-c5-housing-market-prices/README.md

 ### Heroku

-* The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
+* The App live link is: https://analyse-predict-house-market-5a00f7807683.herokuapp.com/
-* Set the .python-version Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

 ### Preparation